brian-watkins/esbehavior/README.md

 esbehavior is a DSL that helps you write programs that document the behavior of your software.
-In order to execute the examples, you will need to write a 'runner' script that gathers the appropriate examples and passes them to the `validate` function, which will run each example in sequence and print the results in TAP output to the console.
+In order to execute the examples, you will need to write a 'runner' script that gathers the appropriate behaviors and passes them to the `validate` function, which will run all the examples for each behavior and print the results to the console.

 This 'runner' script could be executed with node, or it could be executed in a browser context.